eroval/Vector-Spaces/README.md

 		5 - Triangle

 		Example:
-			Point:
 		1
 		1 2 3
 		will create a Point with values (1,2,3)

 	- Point:
 	[x][x][x] 		- values of the Point